-Your hearing aids indicate when the battery is running low either by playing three alternate tones or Spoken indicators (optional) in selected languages.
+Your hearing aids indicate when the battery is running low either by playing three alternate tones or through Notify Me (an optional spoken notification) in select languages.
 The indication is repeated periodically until the battery runs out.
 Your hearing care professional can set your hearing aids to match your preferences.
 To extend battery performance, ensure you stop any audio streaming.

-\square MNR T R: Your hearing aid will indicate that the battery is running low.
+□ MNB T R: Your hearing aid will indicate that the battery is running low.
 At this point, you may continue to stream audio for approximately one hour.

-☐ MNR T: Your hearing aid will indicate that the battery is running low.
+□ MNB T: Your hearing aid will indicate that the battery is running low.
 This gives you approximately 15 minutes before the hearing aid runs out of battery.
-At this point, Bluetooth® connectivity is turned OFF.
+At this point, Bluetooth[®] connectivity is turned OFF.